Edge-Side Fingerprints of Service Tiering and Quota Throttling in Starlink: Cross-layer fingerprints of tiering and throttling

 where $T_{\mathrm{user}}$ is the host-side TCP goodput from our active throughput tests and $C_{\mathrm{int}}$ is a terminal-reported internal downlink throughput indicator (e.g., \texttt{downlink\_throughput\_bps}). $C_{\mathrm{int}}$ is a terminal-reported internal downlink indicator, whereas $T_{\mathrm{user}}$ is end-to-end payload goodput.

 In the high-speed state S2/S4, $R$ is tightly concentrated around 10.7, with 10th--90th percentiles between 10.5 and 10.8.
 In contrast, the low-rate regimes exhibit substantially larger ratios, with a median around 21.6 for S1 and 18.1 for S3.
 Together with PoP RTT statistics in Table~\ref{tab:state_summary}, this yields two observations.
-First, high-speed operation exhibits a remarkably stable ratio around 10.7 on this dataset.
-One possible explanation is that $C_{\mathrm{int}}$ is a terminal-internal indicator whose absolute scale is not directly comparable to end-to-end payload goodput; we do not attempt to interpret its physical semantics.
-We therefore use $R\approx 10.7$ only as an empirical baseline on this trace, not as a statement about protocol overhead.
-Second, the upward shift of $R$ in low-rate regimes forms an almost disjoint gap from high-speed operation, making $R$ a compact cross-layer feature for the detector in Section~\ref{sec:state_detection}.
+First, high-speed operation exhibits a stable empirical baseline around \(R\approx10.7\) on this dataset; we do not interpret the physical semantics of \(C_{\mathrm{int}}\).
+Second, the upward shift of $R$ in low-rate regimes makes $R$ a compact cross-layer feature for the detector in Section~\ref{sec:state_detection}.

+For temporal stability, we compute 30-minute sub-window medians of \(R\) within each stable segment (right panel of Fig. 3).
+High-speed windows stay within \(\approx[10.4,10.8]\), while the low-rate windows remain separated even with one drifting segment (\(\approx+0.2\) \(R\)/h); the minimum high/low gap exceeds 5.8.

+Health telemetry shows no persistent obstruction episode or PoP-loss burst aligned with the low-rate clusters: the low-rate obstruction metric is comparable to a same-day high-speed reference, the PoP-loss 95th percentile is zero or near zero, and the longest loss/obstruction runs last only 5--10 s.
+We also find that none of 20 clean high-speed throughput dips moves into the elevated low-rate \(R\) band; 19 stay near the high-speed baseline, and the only exception (\(R_{\mathrm{med}}=4.35\)) falls below, not within, the low-rate band.